cs2dsb/rust-web-deploy-scripts/readme.md

   * `golang.sh` - downloads the latest stable golang release and installs it under /usr/local/go.

-  * `haproxy.sh` - adds the offical haproxy ppa and installs haproxy.
+  * `haproxy.sh` - adds the official haproxy ppa and installs haproxy.
 If haproxy wasn't previously installed it also overwrites the default config with `haproxy-acme-only.cfg`

   * `hostname.sh` - changes the machines hostname, updates /etc/hosts and reboots.
 Does nothing if the hostname is unchanged.
 This must be run last because many things break if you change the hostname and don't reboot.

-  * `postgres.sh` - adds the offical apt repo for postgres and installs posgres.
+  * `postgres.sh` - adds the official apt repo for postgres and installs postgres.

   * `rust.sh` - downloads and installs the version of rust specified by RUST_VERSION and RUST_TARGET.